mohit-ayani/Multi-objective-inversion-of-CSEM-data/README.md

 This code uses MPI libraries,therefore they should be installed first on your local machine.
 (I used 'brew install open-mpi' on my mac to install these libraries)

 ## Code compilation instruction for mac/linux
-Download the code and open the terminal. cd to the source folder type $make  on your terminal and it should create the exectuble named "main" type $mpirun -np 4 ./main ( You can use more than 4 cores if you are running in on the cluster to speed up the  performance)
+1. Download the code and open the terminal. cd to the source folder.

+2. type $make  on your terminal and it should create the exectuble named "main"

+3. type $mpirun -np 4 ./main ( You can use more than 4 cores if you are running in on the cluster to speed up the  performance)

 ### input files to the executable
 RUNFILE: this file contains all the input parameters like Transmitter co-ordinates, No of frequencies used, no of layers and their corresponding resistivity values.